rubocode/frontier.nvim/doc/design/strategy.md

 * Don't Repeat Yourself (DRY)

 I initially preferred having a separate project for each theme.
-Life would have been much simpler.
+Life would have been much simpler albeit less interesting.
-But then, I wanted to see how _lua_ allows me to deal with the problem of generalization in the simplest and most elegant way possible in light of not being able to take advantage of fixed interface definitions that are checked by the language itself statically.
+But then, I wanted to see how _lua_ allows me to deal with the problem of generalization in the simplest and most elegant way possible.
+I wanted to discover a decent way of reusing the highlight definitions.
+There was a minor handicap.
+The language _lua_ didn't support fixed interfaces
+(or _structs_).
+This resulted in ghosted variables thus allowing bugs due to missed data fields.

 I started by creating a handful of folders and less than a dozen files inside each folder.